HyunchangOh/EnhancerX/README.md

 Scrolling down to find the link.
 You do not need FTP for this.

 ## TroubleShooting
-Here are some instructions to tackle frequently encountered issues.
+Here are some instructions to tackle frequently encountered problems or tips for technical issues.

 ### 1. How to Unzip .gz File in Windows
 Tested System: Windows10 Version 22H2.